johndpope/Bitcoin_non_coerced_hardfork/README.md

 # Discussion

-It must be studied what possible price effect might be generated on the new chain in the first blocks being created and migrated.
+It must be studied what possible price effect might be generated on the new chain in the first blocks being migrated.

 The mining algorithm might effect how blockchains are tied?